OpenZeppelin/compound-monitoring/ctoken-monitor/README.md

 ## Autotask

-This autotask sends alerts from Openzepplin's Defender Forta Sentinel's to Compound's Disord channel.
+This autotask sends alerts from Openzeppelin's Defender Forta Sentinels to Compound's Discord channel.

 ### Testing